 2001:db8:0:1234:0:567:8:1 — IPv6 is designed to replace IPv4 because the latter protocol is unable to accommodate the ever-growing number of internet users.

-Particular device: Each IP address is unique, meaning it’s assigned to a single device.
+Particular device.
+Each IP address is unique, meaning it’s assigned to a single device.
 Wi-Fi networks typically have multiple devices connected to them, so the “One device — one IP address” policy is crucial for helping us to differentiate between them.

 On the web: There are multiple ways of data transfer between electronic devices (e.g. local area networks, Bluetooth networks), but IP addresses are only used on the internet.
 Still, the concept of addresses is present in these other methods, too: Bluetooth, for example, uses MAC addresses.

-With this in mind, we can create a mental model of how IP addresses work: Upon connecting to the web, our device finds itself among millions of laptops, smartphones, tablets, smart home appliances, and so on.
+With this in mind, we can create a mental model of how IPs work: Upon connecting to the web, our device finds itself among millions of laptops, smartphones, tablets, smart home appliances, and so on.
 Having received a unique IP address, it can communicate with other devices and servers to transfer data across the web.

-Why even try random IP addresses?
+Why would you want to generate random IP addresses?

 In most cases, your IP address is static, meaning it doesn’t change upon reconnecting to the internet.
 This is convenient for regular users — but when it comes to data collection, it presents a problem: Anti-web scraping systems use web scraping bots’ IP addresses to add them to block lists and prevent the bots from accessing the given website.